SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - The second number denotes the Support Package level.
 Support Package deliveries contain a larger collection of corrections and may contains smaller functional enhancements.
 They are delivered with delivery packages of type [“Component Support Package”](https://help.sap.com/viewer/9043aa5d2f834ad385e1cdfdadc06b6f/5.0.4.7/en-US/6082f55473568c77e10000000a174cb4.html).
 - The third number denotes the Patch level.
 Patch deliveries shall only contain small corrections.
 They are shipped with delivery packages of type “Correction Package”.

-**Note:** The needed type of delivery does not need to be chosen manually; it is automatically determined by the delivery production tools.
+**Note:** The needed type of delivery does not need to be chosen manually; it is automatically determined by the delivery tools.

 ### Target Vector

 As explained above, the shipment of a software takes place via software product versions.
-The delivered content of a software product version is defined in a target vector, which is used by the AAKaaS.
+The delivered content of a software product version is defined in a target vector, which is used by the deployment tools.
 The target vector is derived from the addon.yml (more on that below) and contains the following information:

 - Product name
 - Product release